 If you’re a woman who lifts weights and find yourself faced with having a mastectomy, you’ll have a lot of research and reading to do.
-So for Breast Cancer Awareness month, I wanted to share the top five things I wish I’d known as a woman who strength trains and has had a prophylactic double mastectomy and reconstructive surgery in March and May of 2015, respectively.
+So for Breast Cancer Awareness month, I wanted to share the top five things I wish I’d known as a woman who strength trains and has had a prophylactic bilateral mastectomy and reconstructive surgery in March and May of 2015, respectively.

-Important note: If you had a mastectomy that wasn’t prophylactic, you can certainly use what you need here and leave the rest.
+If you had a mastectomy that wasn’t prophylactic, you can certainly use what you need here and leave the rest.
 There’s a whole other set of physical and emotional challenges when you have cancer, but you’re still a woman who lifts, and therefore, we’re sisters.

-5 Tips for Returning to Strength Training After a Mastectomy
+5 Tips for Returning to Strength Training after a Mastectomy

 1. It takes a lot of strength and courage to have a mastectomy, but even more so after.
 Recovery may be much harder and slower than you imagined.
 It’ll knock you on your ass even if you’re fit, strong, and well-conditioned.
 Getting back to training will likely take longer than you thought it would, and you will need steely courage and patience as your conditioning and muscles shrink.